xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 # sort by word frequency
 cat moby-clean.txt | sed 's/[[:space:]]/\'$'\n/g' | sort | uniq -c | sort -gr -k1 > word-count.txt
 head word-count.txt

 ```

 We include the above examples to give the reader a compelling example of
 possibilities at the command line.
 The online exercises accompanying the
 present volume will give detailed explanation of the commands involved.
 For
 now, note that shell scripting encourages the "data flow" style of text
 processing.
-Vertical lines (`|`) and angle brackets (`>>`) allow us to chain
+Vertical lines (`|`) and angle brackets (`>`) allow us to chain
 the commands into a system of pipes and redirects, passing the text output of
 one operation on to the next one.
 Once saved to disk, these small scripts can
-be be used to preform text transformations and frequency counts on any file.
+be be used to perform text transformations and frequency counts on any file.

 Learning the command line is not just a matter interacting with files.
 With
 time it becomes possible to use commands like `wc` and `sed` to perform
 sophisticated data cleaning and text analysis operations.
 The above exercise
 also introduces the difference between relative and absolute file paths
-(`~/usr/documents/book/*.txt` vs.  `/usr/documents/book/*.txt`).
-It contains
+(`documents/book/*.txt` vs.  `/usr/documents/book/*.txt`).
+It contains the
-the basics of regular expressions (`[a-z ]`).
-Finally, the exercise can lead
+basics of regular expressions (`[a-z ]`).
+Finally, the exercise can lead to the
-to the basics of remote server management, debugging, networking, security,
+basics of remote server management, debugging, networking, security, and
-and encryption.
+encryption.

 ### 3.2 Python

 The second of our foundational sites of computing is the Python interpreter.
 Where the command line "translates" from shell into machine code, the *Python*
 interpreter translates from the *Python* language.
-Shell traces its roots to
-the late 1970s.
-It is a domain-specific command language, designed
+Shell is a domain-specific
-specifically to interact with the operating system.
-Its longevity makes it
+command language, designed specifically to interact with the operating system.
+It traces its roots to the late 1970s, and this longevity makes it stable and
+ubiquitous. *Python*, on the other hand, was introduced in the early '90s and
-stable and ubiquitous. *Python* became popular in the early 2000s.
-Unlike
+became popular in the early 2000s [@lutz_programming_1996].
+Unlike *Shell*, it is a general-purpose,
-*Shell*, it is a general-purpose, high-level programming language.
-Like
+high-level programming language.
+Like *Shell*, it privileges human readability,
-*Shell* it privileges human readability, which fits with our principles.
+which fits with our principles.

 | When to use Shell                 | When to use Python              |
 |:----------------------------------|:--------------------------------|